Craft Beer vs Regular French Beer Difference: A Complete Guide

 Defining ‘Brasserie Artisanale’ in France

 When I first started exploring the beer scene in France, I noticed the term ‘brasserie artisanale.’
 It sounds a lot like ‘craft brewery,’ right?
 Well, it’s a bit more specific.
-Generally, a ‘brasserie artisanale’ focuses on smaller, local production.
-They often lean towards traditional beer styles, frequently taking inspiration from Belgian brewing, think along the lines of a Tripel or a Saison.
-It’s about making beer with a connection to the local area and often sticking to recipes that have stood the test of time.
-The emphasis here is on tradition and local roots.
+As a general rule, a ‘brasserie artisanale’ is going to focus more on smaller, local production, kind of like they really stay close to where they are.

 The American Influence on ‘Brasserie Craft’